pingcap/docs/sql-non-prepared-plan-cache.md

 Due to the preceding risks and the fact that the execution plan cache only provides significant benefits for simple queries (if a query is complex and takes a long time to execute, using the execution plan cache might not be very helpful), TiDB has strict restrictions on the scope of non-prepared plan cache.
 The restrictions are as follows:

 - Queries or plans that are not supported by the [Prepared plan cache](/sql-prepared-plan-cache.md) are also not supported by the non-prepared plan cache.
-- Queries that contain complex operators such as `Window` or `Sort` are not supported.
+- Queries that contain complex operators such as `Window` or `Having` are not supported.
 - Queries that contain three or more `Join` tables or subqueries are not supported.
 - Queries that contain numbers or expressions directly after `ORDER BY` or `GROUP BY` are not supported, such as `ORDER BY 1` and `GROUP BY a+1`.
 Only `ORDER BY column_name` and `GROUP BY column_name` are supported.
 - Queries that filter on columns of `JSON`, `ENUM`, `SET`, or `BIT` type are not supported, such as `SELECT * FROM t WHERE json_col = '{}'`.